RegressionAndOtherStoriesJulia/ROSTuringPluto.jl/README.md

 ## Usage

 Select a notebook in the `open a file` entry box, e.g. type `./` and select a chapter of the book.
 Type a '/' after selecting the chapter to see the next level (the actual notebooks in that chapter).
+Select a notebook and press `open`.